 You are here

-Additional information on the Trade Facilitation negotiations including the draft consolidated negotiating text, can be accessed through the WTO website.
+Additional information on the Trade Facilitation Agreement including final text and which members have accepted the protocol of amendment that will bring the Agreement into force can be accessed through the WTO website.
 Click here for further information on customs matters.